rfong/rflog/_posts/2021-10-14-ghostlines.md

 # Performance optimization

 The original `ghostlines` was painfully slow, barely rendering at around 3-8 seconds per frame.
-I looked at my code again after originally drafting this blog post, and found a vast hoard of funky efficiency issues to fix up.
+After writing the first half of this blog post and feeling sad about performance, I looked at the code again and found a vast hoard of funky efficiency issues (a natural side effect of speed-drafting and iterative changes) to fix up.

 ### Functional programming is cute, but side effects are not